 AI can be used to streamline tasks, automate repetitive and monotonous jobs, and now increase sales and user retention by intelligently tailoring website layouts and even content.
 AI UX design can streamline problem zones on your website too, allowing users to enjoy a more efficient and smooth experience.

-Let’s look at some ways that AI web design can be applied, and how adaptive user interfaces enhance the user experience for visitors.
+Let’s look at some ways that AI assisted web design can be applied, and how adaptive user interfaces enhance the user experience for visitors.

 Redefining what it means to be responsive (screen vs user responsiveness)